October 2019 Favorites

 TV Shows

-- Manhunt: Unabomber 1 – A thrilling crime story about the FBI profiler who helped track down the terrorist Ted Kaczynski, the Unabomber by analysis of his speech patterns.
-N
+• Manhunt: Unabomber 1 N – A thrilling crime story about the FBI profiler who helped track down the terrorist Ted Kaczynski, the Unabomber by analysis of his speech patterns.

-- Archer 10 – This season of Archer takes places in space and it is as brutal, offensive and funny as always.
+• Archer 10 N – This season of Archer takes places in space and it is as brutal, offensive and funny as always.
 There is also a nice story twist at the end.
-N

-- Abstract: The Art of Design 2 – After nearly 3 years of waiting one of my favorite documentaries is back, showing once again interesting designers and artists.
-N
+• Abstract: The Art of Design 2 N – After nearly 3 years of waiting one of my favorite documentaries is back, showing once again interesting designers and artists.

-- Carmen Sandiego 2 – The adventures of Carmen Sandiego, a globe-hopping master thief.
-N
+• Carmen Sandiego 2 N – The adventures of Carmen Sandiego, a globe-hopping master thief.

-- Big Mouth 3 – Teenage friends find their lives upended by the wonders and horrors of puberty.
-N
+• Big Mouth 3 N – Teenage friends find their lives upended by the wonders and horrors of puberty.

-- Goliath 3 – The lawyer Billy McBride goes once a third time against big greedy companies, this time against big farmers in California’s Central Valley.
-P
+• Goliath 3 P – The lawyer Billy McBride goes once a third time against big greedy companies, this time against big farmers in California’s Central Valley.

-- Doom Patrol 1 – A really interesting super-hero TV Show.
+• Doom Patrol 1 P – A really interesting super-hero TV Show.
 Definitely one of the strangest I’ve seen so far.
 But in a good way.
-P

-- The Expanse 1 – I started watching my favorite TV Show again to prepare for the 4th season in December.
-P
+• The Expanse 1 P – I started watching my favorite TV Show again to prepare for the 4th season in December.

-- Mr. Robot 4 – My favourite Hacker TV show is back with a new season.
+• Mr. Robot 4 P – My favourite Hacker TV show is back with a new season.
 The Hacker Elliot continues his fight against an evil cabal that tries to control the world.
-And my inner Nerd is also pleased that every episode is named after an error protocol: 401 Unauthorized, 402 Payment Required, 403 Forbidden, 404 Not Found, etc. P
+And my inner Nerd is also pleased that every episode is named after an error protocol: 401 Unauthorized, 402 Payment Required, 403 Forbidden, 404 Not Found, etc.

 Movies

-- Hacksaw Ridge – A moving film about the World War II American Army Medic Desmond T. Doss who served during the NBattle of Okinawa, refused to kill people, and became the first man in American history to receive the Medal of Honor without firing a shot.
+• Hacksaw Ridge N – A moving film about the World War II American Army Medic Desmond T. Doss who served during the Battle of Okinawa, refused to kill people, and became the first man in American history to receive the Medal of Honor without firing a shot.

-- El Camino: A Breaking Bad Movie – A good movie, showing what happened to Jesse Pinkman after the end of NBreaking Bad.
+• El Camino: A Breaking Bad Movie N – A good movie, showing what happened to Jesse Pinkman after the end of Breaking Bad.

-- Joker – The movie is really as good as reviewed by critics.
+• Joker – The movie is really as good as reviewed by critics.
 I really hope Joaquin Phoenix gets an Oscar for his superb acting skills.

 Music & Podcast